 Though less common, a student may receive a single degree with multiple majors.
 Often the number of credits required to complete the requirements for multiple majors allows a student to earn multiple degrees, but that is not always the case.
 Dual majors are most often obtained within the same college.
 The degree requirements for both majors are reviewed by your advisor.

 When the degree is awarded there will be one degree award with two majors recorded on the student’s record.
 The student will receive one diploma.
-Dual majors may be obtained concurrently with the completion of the degree, or in some cases may be earned as a credential subsequent to completion of the degree (See Academic Regulations 27).
+Dual majors may be obtained concurrently with the completion of the degree, or in some cases may be earned as a credential subsequent to completion of the degree (see Academic Regulation 27).

 Students completing the honors college curriculum receive an honors degree in the college of their major, e.g. HBS Honors Bachelor of Science in Chemistry, or HBA Honors Bachelor of Arts in English.
-In some cases it might be possible for an Honors College student to earn multiple degrees simultaneously, each of which would be recorded as an Honors degree.
+In some cases, it might be possible for an Honors College student to earn multiple degrees simultaneously by following the double degrees requirements outlined in Academic Regulation 26.

-Students seeking an honors degree must meet the requirements of the Honors College in order to receive their degree.
-Students that complete an Honors degree will have the honors degree recorded on their academic record.
-The student’s diploma will also include the honors degree designation (e.g. Honors Bachelor of Science, etc…).
+Students seeking an honors degree must meet the requirements of the University Honors College to receive their degree.
+Students who complete an Honors degree will have the honors degree recorded on their academic record.
+The student’s diploma will also include the honors degree designation (e.g. Honors Bachelor of Science, Honors Bachelor of Arts).

 When an application for graduation is submitted the Office of the Registrar will inform your advisor that you are pending graduation for the term.
-Check your degree progress using your MyDegrees degree checklist.
+Check your degree progress using your MyDegrees degree checklist by logging into MyOSU.
 If you haven’t done so recently, you should meet with your advisor to verify that you are on track to meet your requirements.
 Any unmet requirements indicated on your degree audit must be resolved prior to a degree being awarded.

 College/departmental advisors will review your record to verify the completion of baccalaureate core, degree, major, minor, option, and college requirements.
 The Office of the Registrar verifies completion of the remaining institutional requirements.